 The first step to protecting yourself against unscrupulous employers is to record every detail of your employment.
 Relevant information would include your agreed work hours and the regular rate for your labor.
 Noting the workweek method and how the overtime hours work is also wise.

 Joining a union can also protect you against unpaid wage violations.
-These workers' unions often negotiate fair work terms for their members.
+These workers’ unions often negotiate fair work terms for their members.
 Furthermore, such organizations are some of the best places to get free education on Columbus employment laws and wage theft laws.
-Moreover, unions often retain the services of Ohio unpaid wage lawyers for advice.
+Moreover, unions often retain the services of Columbus unpaid wage lawyers for advice.
 Finally, experienced members may know a business for wage theft.
 In such cases, they can warn employees to protect themselves from becoming a victim of wage theft.

 Performing your job duty and not receiving your hourly rate and other additional expenses can be painful.
 Firstly, it causes you financial pain and emotional suffering because that’s oppression.
 So, it’s excellent news that FLSA Rules and Ohio work hour laws protect Columbus workers from such occurrences.